CEDL2017/homework2-MDPs/report.md

 > Markov Decision Process is a discrete time stochastic control process.
 At each time step, the process is in some state s, and the decision maker may choose any action a that is available in state s.
 The process responds at the next time step by randomly moving into a new state s', and giving the decision maker a corresponding reward R(s,a,s')
 ## Implementation
 In this homework we have to implement value iteration, policy iteration and tabular Q-learning.
 In value and policy iteration, we use a grid world which simulate a frozen lake with goal and hole on it.
-For an action on a specific state, mdp.P[state][action] will return possible next state and the probability and reward accordingly.
+For an action on a specific state, mdp.P[state][action] will return all possible next state and the probability and reward accordingly.
 * Value Iteration

 For value iteration, we have to implement two math equation below.